alcachofass/ioquake3container/README.md

 * docker-compose up -d

 ## Other Notes
 Additional *.cfg files could be copied at build time to be referenced via command line at launch or in-game.
-Reference docker-compose2.yml, Dockerfile2, and launcher.sh for an example on how to launch mods (OSP & Team Arena) using docker volumes and a launch script.
+Reference docker-compose2.yml, Dockerfile2, launcher.sh, and launcher2.sh for an example on how to launch mods (OSP & Team Arena) using docker volumes and launch scripts.